ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ### Connect with Metamask

-Subnet-evm supports almost every tool that C-Chain and EVM supports.
-For instance, let's connect Metamask with our subnet-evm.
+Subnet-EVM supports almost every tool that C-Chain and EVM supports.
+For instance, let's connect Metamask with our Subnet-EVM.

 First we need to create a new network in Metamask.
 It can be added in Settings > Networks > Add a network.